He who tills his land will have plenty of food, but he who follows empty pursuits will have poverty in plenty

 Diversification or “Diworsification”

-On the other hand, diversification is a wise investment strategy.
-To quote from investment legend, Sir John Templeton, "The only investors who shouldn't diversify are those who are right 100% of the time."
-This same investment principle is in the Bible, "Divide your portion to seven or even to eight, for you do not know what misfortune may occur on the earth" (NASB).
-(Ecclesiastes 11:2 ESV).
-In January of 2020, no investment advisor foresaw the global economic impact of the Covid 19 virus.
+In contrast, diversification is a wise investment strategy.
+To quote from the legendary Sir John Templeton, “The only investors who shouldn't diversify are those who are right 100 percent of the time.”
+This same principle is in the Bible, “Divide your portion to seven or even to eight, for you do not know what misfortune may occur on the earth,” (NASB, Ecclesiastes 11:2 ESV).
+In January, 2020, no investment advisor could have foreseen the global impact of the Coronavirus.

-Sometimes something seemingly impossible and worthless just requires extra effort.
-I like the way the Wright brothers invented their flying machine.
-Their contemporaries held the position that is was impossible for human beings to fly in heavier-than-air machines.
-Meanwhile, Orville and Wilbur Wright used the proceeds from their bicycle shop (like a farmer who tills his land) to fund their “flyer” experimentation at Kitty Hawk.
-They did not receive any government grants or handouts.
-They did not forsake their primary source of income in a reckless pursuit of their vision.
+28.19 rs bikerack 957116 96668196Sometimes, just sometimes, something seemingly impossible requires just a little extra effort.
+Take the example of the Wright brothers, inventing their flying machine.
+Their contemporaries “knew” that it was impossible for people to fly in heavier-than-air machines.
+Meanwhile, Orville and Wilbur Wright used the proceeds from their bicycle shop—like the farmer who tills his land—to fund their “flyer” experiments at Kitty Hawk.
+They received no government grants or handouts.
+They did not forsake their primary source of income in a reckless pursuit of a dream.

 We can learn from their example.
-If we truly believe our dream has potential, even while others scoff, then we should not abandon it.
-Neither should we abandon known sources of income generation.
-But take note that the brothers didn’t do it alone; they had each other to vet ideas and encourage each other in times of failure.
-Thus having a colleague with us while we pursue our dreams is wise, lest we get caught in the common trap of self-delusion.
+If we truly believe our dream has potential, even while others scoff, we should not abandon it.
+But we shouldn’t abandon guaranteed sources of income either.
+We must beware the “sunk-cost fallacy”—the prejudice, when we’ve already invested so much in a project, that we can’t abandon it without “losing” what’s already spent.
+So note: the brothers didn’t do it alone; they had each other to vet ideas and encourage each other in times of failure.
+A colleague can help us decide if it’s time to pull the plug on a failing project, so we avoid the constant temptation to self-delusion.

 Our Maker, Saviour, and Friend

-The kingdom of God, like farming, demands full dedication.
-Discipleship to the Lord Jesus Christ is not a haphazard, easygoing, part-time affair.
-It is a battle and there are many enemies.
-If we believe there are distractions in the natural realm we can be more certain that there are decoys and diversions in the spiritual realm.
-The three classic enemies of the Christian, namely the world (fun, fame, and fortune), flesh (lusts, comfort, and laziness) and the devil (selfish ambition) all try to distract us from keeping our eyes on Jesus.
+Discipleship to the Lord Jesus Christ is not an easygoing, part-time affair.
+It is a battle, and there are many enemies.
+If we believe there are distractions in the natural realm, we can be certain there are decoys and diversions in the spiritual realm.
+The three classic enemies of the Christian, namely “lust of the flesh” (vicious appetites), “lust of the eyes” (luxuries), and “pride of life” (demonic ambition) all try to distract us from keeping our eyes on Jesus (1 John 2:15-17).

-Energy directed toward worshipping Jesus Christ is always rewarded.
+Effort directed toward worshipping and thanking Jesus Christ is always rewarded.

 Which of these steps, if any, does Jesus want you to take first?
 Ask Him.